-Preterism is a Christian doctrine that teaches the second coming of Jesus and all Bible promises occurred by or before AD70.
-Among other things, it requires a Christian to take a position that a New Testament writer must always quote an Old Testament prophecy in context.
+Preterism is a Christian doctrine teaching that the second coming of Jesus and all Bible promises occurred by or before AD70.
+Among other things, several that the Bible Study Framework addresses, it requires a Christian to take a position that a New Testament writer must always quote an Old Testament prophecy in context.
 In other words, when a New Testament writer quotes any Old Testament prophecy, the NT writer is not at liberty to alter the quotation’s application in any way.

-Night One/Hour 0/Minute 51 – “When a New Testament writer quotes from an Old Testament text, they always quote in context.
-They never make up new meanings.
-They fulfill the meaning of what the Old Testament prophet had in mind.”
+Night One/Hour 0/Minute 51 – “When a New Testament writer quotes from an Old Testament text, they always quote in context(a).
+They never make up new meanings(b); they fulfill the meaning of what the Old Testament prophet had in mind(c).”

 Night One/Hour 2/Minute 15 – “He’s quoting in context.
 He’s [Paul’s] not making up some new meaning(b).
 He’s quoting in context….A New Testament author always quotes in context.(a)“ (when speaking about Romans 11:25-27 quoting Isaiah 27)

 Night Two/Hour 0/Minute 38 – “Hear me well: When a New Testament writer quotes from an Old Testament text, they always quoted in context(a).
 We have no more liberty to think they took a text out of context than we do to take a New Testament text out of context.” (when arguing that Hosea 6:2 is quoted by Paul in 1 Corinthians 15:4)

 HowScriptureanswers "Must a New Testament writer always quote in context?"